 Email: [email protected]

-After serving as the Executive Secretary and the youngest Administrative Assistant to his retiring Prelate and mentor, Bishop D. L. Lindsey; Rudolph was reappointed Secretary of the Arkansas Second Jurisdiction and promoted as the Executive Administrative Assistant to the incoming Prelate, Bishop Frank J. Anderson, Jr. He was also appointed Superintendent of the New Day District.
-In 2007, upon the recommendation of the former Adjutant General, Bishop Matthew Williams, Presiding Bishop Charles E. Blake appointed Rudolph as the Scribe of the National Adjutancy and an Adjutant Overseer.
-In this capacity, he assisted the Presiding Bishop and members of the General Board as they guided more than two hundred jurisdictions with the intimate details of the national home going celebrations of bishops.
-Additionally, he assisted in the consecration of bishops and was given the distinct honor of announcing the apostolic procession at ceremonies across the country and the world.
+Between 2000 and 2007, Bishop Rudolph served as a Special Assistant to the General Secretary, the late Elder A. Z. Hall, Jr. In 2007, upon the recommendation of the former Adjutant General and current General Board member, Bishop Matthew Williams, Bishop Rudolph was appointed as the Scribe of the National Adjutancy.
+From 2007 to 2017, in this capacity, Bishop Rudolph assisted the Presiding Bishop and members of the General Board with guiding the Church Of God In Christ in over 200 national home-going celebrations of bishops.
+Additionally, he has assisted in the consecration of bishops and has been given the distinct honor of announcing the apostolic procession at ceremonies across the country and the world.

 From 2009 to present, Bishop Rudolph serves as an Assistant General Secretary, to the current General Secretary, Bishop Joel H. Lyles, Jr. His responsibilities have included; the maintenance of the COGIC archives and further representing the General Secretary when necessary at home going celebrations as well as advising on matters of protocol.
 In addition, he serves the Office of the Presiding Bishop as an Associate White House Liaison.
 At the request of the Presiding Bishop he has represented the Church Of God In Christ at the White House Roundtable of African American Faith Leaders.
 In this position, he has participated in several discussions regarding criminal justice reform, healthcare reform, climate change and the environment.